zapier/resthooks/posts/docs/security.md

 To ensure that a Receiver actually intends to receive hooks from a Sender and that the hooks are really from the Sender, it is often wise to have some checks in place to confirm both intent and legitimacy.

-### Confirming Receiver’s Intent to Subscribe
+### Confirming Receiver's Intent to Subscribe

 To ensure that a Receiver actually intends to receive hooks from a Sender, a subscription uses a temporary secret in the initial handshake.

-When the Sender responds to the Receiver’s first POST request, the response includes a `X-Hook-Secret` header that has a unique string as its value.
+When the Sender responds to the Receiver's first POST request, the response includes a `X-Hook-Secret` header that has a unique string as its value.
 A unique value should be computed for each new subscription.

 Upon receiving the secret from the Sender, the Receiver needs to do one of two things: